sigglug-illinois/acm-glug-cloud/tasks.md

 - [ ] Ensure Engineering IT's network whitelists the MAC addresses of our devices.
 - [ ] Install RockyLinux on the host, on one drive.
 - [ ] Test harddrives (partially complete).
-- [ ] Research Ceph, ZFS, and Ceph on ZFS.
+- [ ] Research filesystems
+  - Ceph on native vs Ceph on ZFS?
+  - Can we use ZFS for root partition?
+Should we?
 - [ ] Research OpenStack, Proxmox, and vSphere.
   - Will they support cloud services like container-as-a-service and object storage?
   - How hard are they to maintain?